 You can find further information on the funding lines and application procedures on the homepage of the Lower Saxony Ministry for Science and Culture.

-Applications for the following calls must be filed electronically via the electronic application system:
+Applications for the following call must be filed electronically via the electronic application system:

 Call: Research Cooperation Lower Saxony – Israel